Fresh Cut Produce

 • random cut – can be any commodity cut into random shapes and sizes.

-References: International Fresh-Cut Produce Association, UC Davis Postharvest Technology website, USDA.
+References: International Fresh-Cut Produce Association, UC Davis Postharvest Technology Center, USDA.

 PESTS & DISEASE